cmayer/MitoGeneExtractor/Amino-Acid-references-for-taxonomic-groups/Readme.md

 Amino acid reference sequences are needed to align the query sequences, e.g. sequencing reads against.
 For conserved genes, such as mitochondrial genes, the same reference can be used for large taxonomic groups.
 Even a single reference for all vertebrate species and a single reference for all arthropod sequences exist for the COI gene, which can be used to obtain a large proportion of the full COI gene for these groups.
-Only the slighly less conserved beginning and end of these genes require more specific references.
+Only the slightly less conserved beginning and end of these genes require more specific references.

 Example: